juritox/slot-machine/README.md

 ### Modifying Game Settings

-- To customize how the game operates and adjust its basic settings, you can modify the `config.py` file located in the `config` directory.
+- To customize how the game operates and adjust its basic settings, you can modify the `config.py` file located in the `src` directory.

 - **Validation:** Some values in `config.py` are validated when starting the game to ensure they are not set incorrectly.
 Any errors or issues will be logged to the console.